+Smothering and siltation Medium

+rate changes (light)

-Smothering and siltationMediumHighrate changes (light)Q: Medium A: Medium C: MediumQ: Medium A: Medium C: Medium
+Q: Medium A: Medium C: Medium

-In general, it appears that hydroids are sensitive to silting (Boero, 1984; Gili & Hughes, 1995) and decline in beds in the Wadden Sea have been linked to environmental changes including siltation.
-Round et al., 1961 reported that the hydroid Sertularia (now Amphisbetia) operculata died when covered with a layer of silt after being transplanted to sheltered conditions.
-Boero (1984) suggested that deep water hydroid species develop upright, thin colonies that accumulate little sediment, while species in turbulent water movement were adequately cleaned of silt by water movement.
-Hughes (1977) found that maturing hydroids that had been smothered with detritus and silt lost most of the hydrocladia and hydranths.
-After one month, the hydroids were seen to have recovered but although neither the growth rate nor the reproductive potential appeared to have been affected, the viability of the planulae may have been affected.
-Nemertesia ramosa is an upright hydroid with a height of up to 15 cm.
-The colony structure is fairly tough and flexible.
-Smothering with 5 cm of sediment may cover over some individuals, others may just have the lower section of the main stem covered (Hayward & Ryland, 1994).

-Whilst monosipphonic Obelia dichotoma stems grow to 5 cm, polysiphonic structures can reach up to 35 cm in height,

-Halecium halecinumcan grow up to 25 cm and Kirchenpaueria pinnata can grow to ca 10 cm (Hayward & Ryland, 1994).
-Some of the community is therefore likely to survive smothering by 5 cm.
 The solitary ascidians considered in this report are permanently attached to the substratum and are active suspension feeders.
 Because the adults reach up to 15 cm and 18 cm in length for Ciona intestinalis and Ascidia mentula respectively (Rowley, 2008; Jackson, 2008) and frequently inhabit vertical surfaces (Jackson, 2008), smothering with 5 cm of sediment is likely to only affect a small proportion of the population.
 Recovery should be rapid, facilitated by the remaining adults.

 Comely & Ansell (1988) recorded large Echinus esculentus from kelp beds on the west coast of Scotland in which the substratum was seasonally covered with "high levels" of silt.
 This suggests that Echinus esculentus is unlikely to be killed by smothering, however, smaller specimens and juveniles may be less resistant.
 A layer of sediment may interfere with larval settlement.
-If retained within the host biotope for extended periods a layer of 5cm of the sediment may negatively affect successive recruitment events.
+If retained within the host biotope for extended periods a layer of 5 cm of the sediment may negatively affect successive recruitment events.

 Antedon bifida has been found to be limited to vertical surfaces in the presence of a heavy layer of sediment (Eleftheriou et al., 1997).
-Antedons are also unlikely to be able to move above the sediment as they require a hard substratum for attachment and the feeding and respiratory structures are likely to become clogged (Hill, 2008).
+Antedon spp. are also unlikely to be able to move above the sediment as they require a hard substratum for attachment and the feeding and respiratory structures are likely to become clogged (Hill, 2008).
 As CR.LCR.BrAs.AmenCio.Ant is often found on vertical rocks, it is possible that most of the population would survive the event in order to repopulate.

 Sensitivity assessment.
-Smothering by 5 cm of sediment is likely to impact hydroids, ascidian and antedon species, however it is likely that enough of the population would survive to recover quite rapidly should the thin layer of sediment be removed.
+Smothering by 5cm of sediment is likely to impact ascidian and antedon species.
+However, it is likely that enough of the population would survive to recover quite rapidly should the thin layer of sediment be removed.

 Resistance has been assessed as 'Medium', resilience as 'High' and sensitivity has been assessed as 'Low' at the benchmark level.

-Smothering and siltation Low rate changes (heavy)
+Smothering and siltation Low rate changes (heavy) Q: Me